Going Back To Culinary School

 Although this article was written for those of you interested in going to culinary school, you can follow these same procedures to choose any continuing education degrees.
 If you think about it, it's just like getting everything prepped and ready to go (mise en place) before starting to prepare a meal.

-Step 8 - Check out my list of great cooking schools around the country at CULINARY SCHOOLS BY STATE
+Step 8 - Check out GatewayGourmet's list of top culinary schools around the country at Culinary Schools by State